 Some drivers don’t believe that ELDs can help them.
 However, ELDs are going to make their lives a lot easier.

 Electronic logging devices (ELDs) will take off a lot of burden by automating tasks, reducing violations, and minimizing distractions, which, in turn, helps drivers focus on driving and earning more money.

 For instance, ELDs will eliminate Form & Manner violations.
 The problem of outdated and falsified logs will also be solved with the help of ELDs.
 Also, ELDs alert drivers for upcoming HOS violations.
 With audible alerts and notifications, drivers will be able to stop their vehicles in time and park at a safe spot.

 Additionally, most ELDs are packed with amazing features, such as GPS tracking, messaging with fleet managers, driver scorecards, and idle-time tracking, etc. Drivers can use these features to not only make communication with fleet managers and dispatchers easy and distraction-free, but they can also identify their driving behaviors and improve.

 As mentioned earlier, ELDs help everyone earn more by reducing administrative burden, automating tasks, and eliminating processes that hog valuable resources.

-Moreover, ELDs with features such as GPS tracking and geofencing allow fleet managers and commercial drivers to plan better routes and get to their destinations quicker than ever.
+Moreover, ELDs with features such as GPS tracking allow fleet managers and commercial drivers to plan better routes and get to their destinations quicker than ever.
 With features such as idle-time tracking, ELDs can identify and significantly reduce fuel wastage.
 According to an estimate, for a truck that consumes $70,000 of fuel per year, approximately $5,600 is spent on idling.
 ELDs can help you identify it and save a lot of money.

 In a fleet with hundreds of trucks, it becomes a significant amount of money.